How Much Electricity Am I Using?

 Managing Your Money / Energy

-Millions of UK households are facing an energy crisis.
-The steep increases in the cost of electricity – now up to an unprecedented 52p per unit – mean that it's more important than ever to find savings.
-And to do this, it helps to focus on the things that use the most, and so cost you most money
+Recent steep increases in the cost of electricity mean that it’s more important than ever to find savings.
+And to do this, it helps to focus on the things that use the most, and so cost you most money …

 This table show what it costs to use a range of common appliances.
-We've taken an average power rating for each appliance; the actual power rating will depend on the size and specifications of the appliance.
-So cost of running, say, your microwave, could be more or less than the figure given.
-These costs are based on a unit price for electricity of 52p per kWh (the price cap after 1 October 2022).
+We’ve taken an average power rating for each appliance; the actual power rating will depend on the size and specifications of the appliance.
+So cost of running, say, your microwave, could be a little more or a little less than the figure given.

 Appliance (with average power rating)